cogentcore/core/tensor/README.md

 * [bitslice](bitslice) is a Go slice of bytes `[]byte` that has methods for setting individual bits, as if it was a slice of bools, while being 8x more memory efficient.
 This is used for encoding null entries in  `etensor`, and as a Tensor of bool / bits there as well, and is generally very useful for binary (boolean) data.

 * [stats](stats) implements a number of different ways of analyzing tensor and table data, including:
-    - [split](split) supports splitting a Table into any number of indexed sub-views and aggregating over those (i.e., pivot tables), grouping, summarizing data, etc.
+    - [cluster](cluster) implements agglomerative clustering of items based on [metric](metric) distance / similarity matrix data.
+    - [convolve](convolve) convolves data (e.g., for smoothing).
+    - [glm](glm) fits a general linear model for one or more dependent variables as a function of one or more independent variables.
+This encompasses all forms of regression.
+    - [histogram](histogram) bins data into groups and reports the frequency of elements in the bins.
-    - [metric](metric) provides similarity / distance metrics such as `Euclidean`, `Cosine`, or `Correlation` that operate on slices of `[]float64` or `[]float32`.
+    - [metric](metric) computes similarity / distance metrics for comparing two tensors, and associated distance / similarity matrix functions, including PCA and SVD analysis functions that operate on a covariance matrix.
-    - TODO: now in metric: [simat](simat) provides similarity / distance matrix computation methods operating on `etensor.Tensor` or `etable.Table` data.
-The `SimMat` type holds the resulting matrix and labels for the rows and columns, which has a special `SimMatGrid` view in `etview` for visualizing labeled similarity matricies.
-    - TODO: where? [pca](pca) provides principal-components-analysis (PCA) and covariance matrix computation functions.
-    - TODO: in metric? [clust](clust) provides standard agglomerative hierarchical clustering including ability to plot results in an eplot.
+    - [stats](stats) provides a set of standard summary statistics on a range of different data types, including basic slices of floats, to tensor and table data.
+It also includes the ability to extract Groups of values and generate statistics for each group, as in a "pivot table" in a spreadsheet.

 # Standard shapes and dimensional terminology